-- There may be a height rise/increase of jump width in the jump off rounds for the Article 238.2.2 (AM5) and Article 274.1 (Two-Phase) or Article 274.2 (Special Two-Phase) sections for all classes at all competitions (maximum of 10cm). - Riders who fall from their mounts in either the practice arena or jumping arena must be cleared by first aid before remounting. - Horse/rider combinations may try a higher height class and move back down to the lower height without penalty, but once State qualification is reached at the higher height then that height will become the new, highest qualified height. - Riders will be able to nominate two (2) horses in a maximum of two (2) show jumping classes per horse at the IQ state championships, providing qualifying criteria are met for each class. - At an IQ event that is held on one day only, athletes must only ride one (1) class per horse entered.
-Athletes can still qualify for two (2) consecutive height classes on the one horse by attending more qualifying events. - Year 6 primary riders may compete in secondary heights (100, 110 & 120cm) in the months following State Championships to obtain qualifying results for the following year. - At any competition, there will be conditions of entry including maximum number of classes permitted per rider and per horse.
-It is the responsibility of the competitor to read the event program for these details.
+- There ~~will may~~ be a height rise/increase of jump width in the jump off rounds for the Article 238.2.2 (AM5) and Article 274.1 (Two-Phase) or Article 274.2 (Special Two-Phase) sections for all classes at all competitions (maximum of 10cm). - ~~EA Junior Rule applies to all jumping classes within IQ events.~~ - Riders who fall from their mounts in either the practice arena or jumping arena must be cleared by first aid before remounting. - Horse/rider combinations may try a higher height class and move back down to the lower height without penalty, but once State qualification is reached at the higher height then that height will become the new, highest qualified height. - Riders will be able to nominate two (2) horses in a maximum of two (2) show jumping classes per horse at the IQ state championships, providing qualifying criteria are met for each class. - At ~~school~~ an IQ event that is held on one day ~~only competitions~~, athletes must only ride one (1) class per horse entered.
+Athletes can still qualify for two (2) consecutive height classes on the one horse by attending more qualifying events. ~~EA rules allow horses to participate in two (2) classes per day unless otherwise stated on the schedule (1 EA class is equivalent to 1 IQ section i.e. Article 238.2.2- AM5).~~ - Year 6 primary riders may compete in secondary heights (100, 110 & 120cm) in the months following State Championships to obtain qualifying results for the following year. - ~~At any competition, there will be conditions of entry including maximum number of classes permitted per rider and per horse.
+It is the responsibility of the competitor to read the event program for these details.~~